davidgiven/fluxengine/README.md

 As an exception, `dep/fatfs` contains the fatfs library, taken from http://elm-chan.org/fsw/ff/00index_e.html.
 It is single-clause BSD licensed.
 Please see the contents of the directory for the full text.

+As an exception, `dep/adflib` contains the adflib library, written by Laurent Clevy et al, taken from https://github.com/lclevy/ADFlib.
+It is GPL 2.0 licensed.
+Please see the contents of the directory for the full text.

+__Important:__ Because of all these exceptions, if you distribute the FluxEngine package as a whole, you must comply with the terms of _all_ of the licensing terms.
+This means that __effectively the FluxEngine package is distributable under the terms of the GPL 2.0__.